Tiendil/tiendil-org-content/content/posts/2024-04-10-procedural-headlines-for-news-without-text-generation/en.md

 I thought a little and found an interesting approach, the implementation of which you may have noticed in the gif above:

-- Randomly insert names of news topics (with a connotation other than neutral) into the headline.
+- Randomly insert names of news themes (with a connotation other than neutral) into the headline.
 - Color each topic in a color specific to its connotation.
-In our case, red represents a negative attitude towards the topic and green represents a positive one.
+In our case, red represents a negative attitude towards the topic, and green represents a positive one.
 - Insert cute blocks of gibberish Unicode characters between the words.

 As a result, we get a "win-win":